 - Heeling 10 steps, down in motion, recall to front, hand target, heel position,

-The first thing to do, it to make sure your dog knows the behaviors that you need in the exercise.
+The first thing to do is to make sure your dog knows the behaviors that you need in the exercise.
 If there is any doubt, I will recommend checking that, before you start.
-To have as few repetitions as possible, I start doing that from the first behavior to the last – So ending with a heel position from front.
+To have as few repetitions as possible, I start doing that from the first behavior to the last – So ending with a heel position from the front.

 By doing it in that order, I have already repeated the heel position before I start my actual chaining, which is beneficial.

 - Heel position from the front.
 Repeat 5 times (and if you have just repeated that as your last behavior in the above, you can already cross that of your list)

 - Hand target – heel position from the front.

 - Recall to front – hand target – heel position from front.